For students embarking on their research career

 Applications for 2024 PhD studentships will open soon!

-The PhD Studentships programme
+The PhD programme

-The programme for will begin with an induction programme introducing fellows to the Centre, the training programme, their university of registration and to carrying out a PhD.
+The programme will begin with an induction programme introducing students to the Centre, the training programme, their university of registration and to carrying out a PhD.
 Trainees will submit reports, give talks and meet with their thesis committees at specific points on the programme and be able to access a vast range of scientific and transferable skills training via the Centre partners and beyond.
-Early on in the programme, students will work with their supervisors to develop a customised training plan that is tailored to the students’s background and project requirements, and which includes multi-disciplinary skills training and three two-month research placement(s) with other groups in the centre.
+Early on in the programme, students will work with their supervisors to develop a customised training plan that is tailored to the student’s background and project requirements, and which includes multi-disciplinary skills training and three two-month research placement with other groups in the Centre.

 Supervisors, PhD registration and studentships

-Appropriate research experience as part of, or outside of, an undergraduate or masters degree course in a relevant subject.
+- Appropriate research experience as part of, or outside of, an undergraduate or masters degree course in a relevant subject.

-Appropriate English language skills.
+- Appropriate English language skills.